Tipser/slate/source/includes/_tipser-elements.md

 ```
 If you'd like to unify our design with your own color-theme, you can use our primary-color theme to change the color of `add-to-cart` buttons in Product and indicator of items number in Cart.
 These elements on the page will be altered with one small change in your CSS:
 [![](primary-color.png)](/images/primary-color.png)
+If your primary color is a bright one, you might want to change also the text color of the elements with primary color background.
+By default the color we use is white.

 If you'd like to change other elements' color as well, please use our specific classes to override the styles.